 Hi, I have a AMD A10-7700K @ 3.5 GHz processor in my drawer Can I use it as a component on a Server build?
 I was thinkning of a headless solution.
 I have around 12k music on my nas right now.
 And I would to run Roon on my server.
 Will the AMD be enough or do I need something else like Intel I3?

 Having a look at this comparison I would think that it could run Roon Server (Windows or MacOS; Linux is compiled for x86 only) but would expect performance bottlenecks at around 1,000 albums.
 The thermal profile is pretty high and could present fan noise issues if the server is going to be in the same room as your music system.

 Thanks for your reply, Yes the AMD processor gets really hot and I don’t want the server to be noisy.
 Probably best to go for a Intel solution instead, like I3 or I5.
 I have the chassi (Fractal Design Node 304) and harddisks, + 1 SSD.
 Only need motherboard, CPU and RAM.

 If you would be connecting the DAC to the server then you might look at a motherboard that has a special USB connection that allows you to de-power it, thus preventing a lot of the USB noise.
-Gigabyte makes a few and labels the feather “DAC UP”, I think.
+Gigabyte makes a few and labels the feature “DAC UP”, I think.